-Multiple Ki Pro units (both Ki Pros and Minis) can be used in unison to produce recordings via the Gang Control feature.
-This feature is only available via the web UI when Ki Pro units have IP addresses configured under a common network and subnet mask and are connected via their LAN connections to an ethernet switch or hub to a host computer.
-AJA recommends that all Ki Pro units in a gang use the same firmware version.
+Multiple Ki Pro Quad units can be used in unison to produce recordings via the Gang Control feature.
+This feature is only available via the web UI when Ki Pro Quad units have IP addresses configured under a common network and subnet mask and are connected via their LAN connections to an ethernet switch or hub to a host computer.
+AJA recommends that all Ki Pro Quad units in a gang use the same firmware version.